-Before reading this I would strongly recommend rereading or at least skimming through .
+Before reading this I would strongly recommend rereading or at least skimming through the first part of this chapter.

 “You are not the first to go without correct judgment.
 There have been 23 others that I know of.
 They all murdered someone else in a horrific act of violence, and when the Stripes came, they, just like you, were allowed to go unpunished.
 Three years ago, I was ordered by the System to go investigate a double murder.
 At the time I was stationed on Earth.
 The report on our PDA’s said that a mother had killed her husband and son.
 When we got to the scene, the judgment upon her was that she was to be sent to a new town.
 No punishment was given.
 At the time, it didn’t bother me too much; I thought that the Stripes in this other town would punish her.
 Two months later another murderer was let off without punishment.
 A week after that it happened again.
 Finally I began to question what was happening.
 I knew the punishment laws better than most; I’d administered plenty of terminations of murderers before.
 The night after the third murderer went free I laid awake most of the night struggling for an answer.
 Sometime past –04.00 I started to fall asleep.
 In that time between consciousness and unconsciousness a wicked thought came to me: what if the System was wrong.
 I was awoken from my sleep by this thought.
 Guilt and panic swelled up inside of me.
 I rushed to check my PDA to see what punishment I would get for doubting the System.
 My PDA was blank.